warptools/gar/README.md

 Sometimes an example makes things clear fast, so let's start with that, and then explain it later ;)

-If you run `gar init && gar add .` in a directory containing gar's own source code (for example!), you'll get a directory containing paths something like this:
+If you run `gar init && gar add .` in a directory containing gar's own source code (for example!), it'll think for a millisecond or two, say "8768db56830498631de8cedd4f40686696953766fefc0f73e28680c998936e48" (or some other hash like that), and if you then do `find .gar/`, you'll see it's created some directories and files with paths something like this:

 ```
 ...